ShFsn/Tu-154B-2/README.md

 # Tu-154B-2
 !!!NOTE!!!
-This version based on old codebase and will be discontinued.
-Newer versions can be found here: https://github.com/ShFsn/tu154b
+This modification based on old codebase and will be discontinued.
+Newer versions of it can be found here: https://github.com/ShFsn/tu154b

 Modification of Tu-154B-2 airliner from Ivan Strebkov aka ShFsn.